Freeganism: Promoting Social Change

 By diverting edible food and usable items from landfills, freegans contribute to reducing greenhouse gas emissions and conserving valuable resources.

-This sustainable approach helps combat food waste, deforestation, and excessive production.
+This sustainable approach helps combat issues such as food waste, deforestation, and excessive production.

 Freeganism Promoting Social Change